Ordering sampling rules for sequential anomaly identification under sampling constraints: Introduction

-In the literature, ordering sampling rules have been considered almost exclusively in the case that \textit{the number of anomalous sources is known a priori}, which is a special case of the setup we consider in the present work.
-Even in this case, the ordering sampling rule that we consider in this work differs methodologically from existing ones in that it allows for some minor randomization.
-Specifically, at each time instant, we allow \textit{at most one} source among those currently estimated as anomalous, and \textit{at most one} among those currently estimated as non-anomalous to be sampled with some probabilities.
-This feature is not needed in a homogeneous setup, but it is critical for achieving asymptotic optimality in general.
-In fact, we confirm the conjectured sufficient conditions for asymptotic optimality in \cite{huang2017active}, in the case that it is a priori known that there is a single anomalous source, by showing that they correspond to a special case in which this randomization is not needed.
+The proposed sampling rule in this work differs from existing ordering sampling rules in the literature in two ways.
+First, (i) we have added a small, but critical, element of randomization.
+Specifically, at each time instant we allow \textit{at most one} source among those currently estimated as anomalous, and \textit{at most one} among those currently estimated as regular (non-anomalous), to be sampled with some probability.
+Second, (ii) we allow a subset of sources to be sampled with probability 1, depending on the current estimate of the anomalous sources.
+These features are not necessary in special cases such as when the number of anomalies is known a priori, and either the data sources are homogeneous, or exactly one source is sampled at each time instant.
+In fact, when the number of anomalies is known a priori and (ii) is not needed, we confirm the conjectured sufficient conditions for asymptotic optimality in \cite[(39)]{huang2017active}, by showing that they translate into cases where neither (i) is needed.